inaka/elvis_core/RULES.md

 ## Quick fixes

-Most, if not all, of the rules will present (opinionated) documentation sections called "Problematic code" vs "Correct code" section.
-We try to include a "Rationale" with them and, in some cases, an "Exceptions" or "Quick fix", if applicable.
+Most, if not all, of the rules will present (opinionated) documentation sections titled "Problematic code" and "Correct code".
+We aim to provide a "Rationale" with them and, in some cases, an "Exceptions" or "Quick fix", if applicable.

 ## Style rules